MRC Summit 600

 Over 600 Medical Reserve Corps (MRC) leaders gathered in Chicago for the MRC National Summit from May 22 to 24.
 The theme of the conference, “The Power of Community, Collaboration, and Connection: MRC Leading the Way for the Next 20 Years,” provided an opportunity to reflect on the successes of the network’s growth and value during the first 20 years and discover ways to expand our reach in communities to position the network for continued excellence.

-Throughout the conference, attendees learned from and connected with peers, explored topics to support the diversity of the network, and shared best practices from COVID-19 pandemic response.
+Throughout the conference, attendees learned from and connected with peers, explored topics to support the network, and shared best practices from COVID-19 pandemic response.
 Attendees used words like energized, re-invigorated, and inspired to describe how they felt coming out of the conference.

 “Whether you’re a seasoned veteran or a newcomer to the field, the Summit’s inclusive atmosphere encouraged interaction and collaboration among peers from diverse backgrounds and expertise,” said one attendee.